MyronTadros/NilePlateID/README.md

   - Check that `models/best.pt` matches your dataset classes and the images are readable.
   - Run `scripts/check_model.py` to confirm the model loads and has expected class names.
 - OCR empty or low confidence:
+  - If using YOLO OCR, ensure `models/yolo11m_car_plate_ocr.pt` exists and pass `--ocr_backend yolo`.
   - Inspect plate crops in `data/plates/` and debug images in `data/meta/debug/`.
   - Adjust `--ocr_min_conf`, or improve crop padding with `--pad`.
-  - OCR preprocessing uses grayscale + 2x resize + Gaussian blur before reading.
+  - EasyOCR preprocessing uses grayscale + 2x resize + Gaussian blur before reading.
 - GPU vs CPU:
   - EasyOCR is much faster with a GPU.
 CPU is supported but slower.
 - Class name mismatch: